-Say, a Republican, was the representative for Pennsylvania's 1st congressional district from 1807 to 1811.
+Say was the representative for Pennsylvania’s 1st congressional district and was a Republican.
+He served from 1807 to 1811.

 From Nov 1808 to Jun 1809, Say missed 60 of 151 roll call votes, which is 39.7%.
 This is much worse than the median of 19.5% among the lifetime records of representatives serving in Jun 1809.
 The chart below reports missed votes over time.